Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: A uniform treatment in the strong projection case

 \section{A uniform treatment in the strong projection case}

-In this section, we want to provide reasonable estimates to the regularity and the multiplicity of the toric ring associated to the three-dimensional Ferrers diagram.
+In this section, we want to provide reasonable estimates of the regularity and the multiplicity of the toric ring associated with the three-dimensional Ferrers diagram.
 The approach we take here is to consider simultaneously a pair of such diagrams under some conditions.
 It allows us to investigate these two invariants together.